Azure/Enterprise-Scale-for-AVS/terraform/scenarios/avs_brownfield_existing_vwan_hub/readme.md

 ## Scenario Details

 ### Overview
 This scenario is meant for customers who want to implement a new AVS private cloud connecting to an existing VWAN virtual hub.
 The solution implements a new AVS private cloud and creates an expressRoute connection to the VWAN hub.
 If the hub is a secure hub, then a flag can be set to toggle the connection to use the Azure firewall in the hub.
+AVS Landing Zone concepts can be explored in more detail via the [official documentation page](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/azure-vmware/ready).

 ![Existing VWAN Hub](./images/avs_vpn_hub_spoke.png)